Onneqq/Tic-Tac-Toe/README.md

 - Dabbled with some Mermaid flow chart creation!
 - Complete the structure of HTML/CSS first, helps to keep things simple.
 - Plan, plan and more planning - breaking down each step into chunks of code helped a lot.
+- Learnt the hard way about mobile first, using Flex to create a 3x3 made it difficult to scale later on.
+It also prevented me from adding certain CSS transitions/effects to the game itself as the scaling became too complex.

 ## Future Features :gem:
-- Custom styling/animations - want to use a Mario theme
+- Custom styling/animations - want to use a Mario theme :white_check_mark:
-- Add audio when user selection is made
+- Add audio :white_check_mark:
 - Win animation of some kind